Skip to main content

 Revisions After Gastric Sleeve

-The gastric sleeve is one of the most frequently done primary weight loss procedure that involves reducing the size of the stomach to restrict food intake.
-In the past, it was used primarily as the first stage in a two-stage procedure, or the gastric component of the duodenal switch procedure (gastric sleeve and intestinal rerouting).
-Although many people will lose sufficient weight with the gastric sleeve procedure, if further weight loss is needed, then conversion to duodenal switch or gastric bypass may be an option.
+The gastric sleeve is one of the most frequently done primary weight loss procedures that involves reducing the size of the stomach to restrict food intake.
+In the past, it was used primarily as the first stage in a two-stage procedure or the gastric component of the duodenal switch procedure (gastric sleeve and intestinal rerouting).
+Although many people will lose sufficient weight with the gastric sleeve procedure, if further weight loss is needed, then conversion to a duodenal switch or gastric bypass may be an option.

 Patient Criteria for Revisional Bariatric Surgery